Why Be a Hospice Volunteer for Care Partners?

 Special skills and services – Your hobby or profession could be just what we need.
 Massage, pet therapy, event coordination and music therapy are some of the many ways our volunteers serve.

-For more information and to register, contact Director of Volunteer and Bereavement Services Jennifer Nash, firstname.lastname@example.org or (503) 648-9565.
+For more information please contact Director of Volunteer and Bereavement Services Jennifer Nash, email@example.com or (503) 648-9565.